• Skip to main content

 Borgia Apartments

 Your final stop is the Borgia Apartments.
 Once the personal apartments of Alexander VI, the Borgia pope, these elaborate rooms were decorated by Pinturicchio.
-There are several rooms decorated with elaborate frescoes and in many of them, you can find depictions of bulls, which was the Borgia crest.
+There are several rooms decorated with elaborate frescoes.
+In many of them, you can find depictions of bulls, which was the Borgia crest.

-Entry to St. Peter’s Basilica is not included with your Vatican Museums ticket, but the largest church in the world is a magnificent sight to see while you’re in the Vatican Only accredited tour guides can access it through the Sistine Chapel, so if you’d like to visit the Basilica on your own, you’ll have to wait in line in St. Peter’s Square.
+Entry to St. Peter’s Basilica is not included with your Vatican Museums ticket, but the largest church in the world is a magnificent sight to see while you’re in the Vatican.
+Only accredited tour guides can access it via passageway from the Sistine Chapel, so if you’d like to visit the basilica on your own, you’ll have to wait in line in St. Peter’s Square.

 Reader Interactions